All About Furnace Repair and Installation

 Your number one priority is the safety of you and your family.
 Certain problems with old furnaces such as faulty or cracked heat exchangers — which could allow poisonous gases like carbon monoxide to enter your home’s air supply — make this decision a no-brainer.
 Minor repairs might lead you to consider fixing it.
 In either case, you should do your homework before diving into the project.

 Age versus Cost

 According to the National Association of Home Builders, the expected life span of a forced-air furnace is between 15 and 20 years.
-Average costs of a new system run between $2500 and $5000 dollars.
+Average furnace prices of a new system run between $2500 and $5000 dollars.
 Therefore, it would not make sense to spend $1800 dollars on an 18-year-old system that might cost $3,000 dollars to replace.
 You can determine the age of your system by locating the metal identification plate on the inside of the chamber door.
 Jot down both the model and serial number and give the manufacturer a call.
-They can help you determine the manufacture date.
+They can help you determine the manufacture date and the average furnace prices of a replacement unit.
 As a general rule of thumb, if your furnace has used up three quarters of its expected life, do not spend more than a third of the replacement cost to repair it.

 Furnace Efficiency Considerations